busstoptaktik/geodesy/ruminations/012-rumination.md

 rudimentary) `UG` unigrid tool.

-UG provides a rudimentary set of sub-commands, of which `ug add` is probably the most important, adding new grids to an existing unigrid, creating it if it does not already exist.
+UG provides a rudimentary set of sub-commands, of which `ug add` is probably the most important, adding new grids to a unigrid, creating it if it does not already exist.

+**NOTE!!!:** Updating a unigrid while it is in use leads to undefined, and presumably highly system dependent, behaviour

 `ug add` functions in strict append mode: It appends the new files to the end of the existing unigrid.
 If another file with the same name already exists in the